 U.S. Government Obligations.
-Certain of the Funds may invest in various types of U.S. government obligations.
-U.S. government obligations are a type of bond and include securities issued or guaranteed as to principal and interest by the U.S. government, its agencies or instrumentalities.
-Payment of principal and interest on U.S. government obligations (i) may be backed by the full faith and credit of the U.S. or (ii) may be backed solely by the issuing or guaranteeing agency or instrumentality itself (as with Fannie Mae, Freddie Mac and Federal Home Loan Bank notes).
+Each Fund may invest in various types of U.S. Government obligations.
+U.S. Government obligations are a type of bond and include securities issued or guaranteed as to principal and interest by the U.S. Government, its agencies or instrumentalities.
+Payment of principal and interest on U.S. Government obligations (i) may be backed by the full faith and credit of the U.S. or (ii) may be backed solely by the issuing or guaranteeing agency or instrumentality itself (as with Fannie Mae, Freddie Mac and Federal Home Loan Bank notes).
 In the latter case, each Fund must look principally to the agency or instrumentality issuing or guaranteeing the obligation for ultimate repayment, which agency or instrumentality may be privately owned.
-There can be no assurance that the U.S. government would provide financial support to its agencies or instrumentalities where it is not obligated to do so.
-As a general matter, the value of debt instruments, including U.S. government obligations, declines when market interest rates increase and rises when market interest rates decrease.
-Certain types of U.S. government obligations are subject to fluctuations in yield or value due to their structure or contract terms.
+There can be no assurance that the U.S. Government would provide financial support to its agencies or instrumentalities where it is not obligated to do so.
+As a general matter, the value of debt instruments, including U.S. Government obligations, declines when market interest rates increase and rises when market interest rates decrease.
+Certain types of U.S. Government obligations are subject to fluctuations in yield or value due to their structure or contract terms.